tuanlamit/python-netmiko-script-1/README.md

 # Script the routers and store the configs locally

 Telnet to Cisco routers via mgmt.
-IP address, do "wr" & "sho run" then save output locally
+IP address, do "wr" & "sho run" then save output locally.

 Code executed on Ubuntu 22.04 to script approximately 100 Cisco terminal servers (routers).